pallets-eco/flask-admin/doc/advanced.rst

 On top of that you can add sortable columns, filters, text search, etc.

-For more documentation, check :doc:`api/mod_contrib_pymongo` documentation.

-PyMongo integration example is `here <https://github.com/flask-admin/flask-admin/tree/master/examples/pymongo>`_.
+For more, check the :class:`~flask_admin.contrib.pymongoe` API documentation.
+Or look at the Peewee example at https://github.com/flask-admin/flask-admin/tree/master/examples/pymongo.

 Migrating from Django
 -------------------------